vanessanellyn/Chirper/README.md

 2. Declare that Chirp model belongsTo User model.
 3. Update index.blade to have a for-loop that will display data from the database.

+## Editing Chirps

+1. Add edit and update routes in the ChirpController.
+    - EDIT = shows the form
+    - UPDATE = accepts data
+2. Update index.blade to have an edit button.
+3. Update the edit and update function inside ChirpController to display and receive data.

+4. Make a Form Validation Request to reduce redundant data:
+      ```bash
+      php artisan make:request ValidationName

+5. Make authorization for security:
+      ```bash
+      php artisan make:policy ChirpPolicy --model=Chirp

+6. Write authorization for who can access the data inside ChirpPolicy::update.

 ## License

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).